WE'RE DOING IT!

 TRANSIT IS ESSENTIAL

-It's an essential part of our fight against COVID-19
+It's an essential part of our recovery from COVID-19

 Looking ahead, transit is critical to our economic recovery

 Investing in safe and clean public transit will ensure that all members of our community can come back from COVID-19 stronger.

 On May 8, 2020, the Province committed to preserving transit service.
 The service reductions that were previously planned have been rescinded, and all 1492 employees have had their layoff notices rescinded.